-allows analysts to develop models incorporating uncertainty in a spreadsheet environment.
-Uncertainty is incorporated by specifying the probability distribution that reflects the specific risk, providing the necessary parameters that describe the probability distribution, and letting @RISK[®] sample values from the probability distributions based on the parameters provided.
-The values sampled from the probability distributions reflect their relative likelihood of occurrence.
-The parameters required for appropriately quantifying risk are not developed in @RISK[®] but in analyses external to @RISK[®].
+10 P-NORM and T-NORM are maintained in Excel using @RISK, which allows analysts to 11 develop models incorporating uncertainty in a spreadsheet environment.
+Uncertainty is 12 incorporated by specifying the probability distribution that reflects the specific risk, 13 providing the necessary parameters that describe the probability distribution, and letting 14 @RISK sample values from the probability distributions based on the parameters provided.
+15 The values sampled from the probability distributions reflect their relative likelihood of 16 occurrence.
+The parameters required for appropriately quantifying risk are not developed 17 in @RISK but in analyses external to @RISK.

-3.1.5 Overview of the ToolKit
+19 3.1.5 Overview of the ToolKit

-The ToolKit is a model that is used to evaluate the ability of PS and TS to meet BPA's TPP standard given the net revenue and financial reserve variability embodied in the distributions of operating and non-operating risks.
-The ToolKit is modeled in the programming language R and uses a web-based interface for users to interact with the model.
+The ToolKit is a model that is used to evaluate the ability of Power Services and Transmission Services to meet BPA's TPP standard given the net revenue and financial reserve variability embodied in the distributions of operating and non-operating risks.
+The ToolKit is modeled in Microsoft Excel.

 The ToolKit contains several parameters (e.g., Starting Financial Reserves and CRAC and RDC settings) defined within the ToolKit file itself.
 The ToolKit reads in data from three external files.
-For Power, ToolKit reads in a file from RevSim and two files from P-NORM.
-For Transmission, ToolKit reads in a file from RevRAM and two files from T-NORM.
-Most of the modeling of risks is performed by the input risk models, as described in Chapters 4 and 5.
+For Power, ToolKit reads in a file from RevSim and a file from P-NORM.
+For Transmission, ToolKit reads in a file from from T-NORM, which includes the RevRAM data.
+Most of the modeling of risks is performed by the input risk models, as described in Sections 4 and 5.

 The ToolKit is used to assess the effects of various policies, assumptions, changes in data, and risk mitigation measures on the level of year-end financial reserves and liquidity attributable to each business line, and thus on TPP.
 The ToolKit registers a Treasury payment deferral when financial reserves and all sources of liquidity for a business line are exhausted in any given year.
 The ToolKit is run for 3,200 games (or iterations).
 TPP is calculated by dividing the number of games where a deferral did not occur in either year of the rate period by 3,200.
 The ToolKit calculates the TPP and other risk statistics for each business line and reports results.
-The

-ToolKit also allows analysts to calculate how much PNRR is needed in rates, if any, to meet the TPP standard.
+The ToolKit also allows analysts to calculate how much PNRR is needed in rates, if any, to meet the TPP standard.

-If TPP is below the 95 percent standard required by BPA's Financial Plan, then one or several risk mitigation tools may be adjusted in the ToolKit until the standard is met.
+If TPP is below the 95 percent standard required by BPA's Financial Plan, then one or more risk mitigation tools may be adjusted in the ToolKit until the standard is met.
 These options include (1) adding PNRR to the revenue requirement; (2) raising the CRAC and FRP Surcharge thresholds, which makes them more likely to trigger; and (3) increasing the cap on the annual revenue the CRAC can collect.